-Changes the term "engineer's report" to "technical report" for purposes of watershed district project requirements.
-States that watershed district managers may decide at any time not to proceed with a final hearing on a project initiated by the managers.
+Allows watershed district managers to decide at any time not to proceed with a final hearing on a project initiated by the managers.

-51 Appointment.
+52 Appointment.

 Clarifies that only projects proposed to be funded by assessments of benefitted land are subject to the requirements for appraisers to be appointed.